dCO2/Dendron-for-Pubd-Notes/notes/Interfaces.md

     - The CSS:
       - ![radix-popover-demo-csscode](/assets/images/radix-popover-demo-csscode.png)
     - The number of styles is still a lot (I had the thought that even without a lot of styles, that [[iOS look and feel]] should still be preserved.
 This is wrong.
 So, [[what does Radix &co. do?|Ant Design]])
-    - It is quite clear though that it is difficult if not impossible to satisfactorily implement a Popover with bare CSS from scratch.
+    - It is quite clear though that it is a lot of work if not impossible to satisfactorily implement a Popover with bare CSS from scratch.
 Radix and other UI libraries offer that.
     - Without the CSS, this is what Radix offers (the fllwg is from the CandSandbox, hence the slight change in bckgnd):
       - ![radix-popover-demo-withoutcss-1](/assets/images/radix-popover-demo-withoutcss-1.png)
         - onclick: